How to Handle Conflict at the Thanksgiving Table

-To find answers, we had a dress rehearsal for this year’s Thanksgiving dinner.
+To find answers, we held a dress rehearsal for this year’s Thanksgiving dinner.
 At this feast of plenty (turkey, mashed potatoes, the works), Dr. Linda Moore, psychologist and APS Member, talked about interacting with those you don’t agree with, and Annette Lantz-Simmons, Executive Director of the Center for Conflict Resolution, led a workshop on how to resolve conflicts.

 With Dr. Moore’s advice and Ms. Lantz-Simmons’s techniques, we were equipped to diffuse those tense moments around the table this year.
-So now we can go back to the time when the worst disagreement was over who gets the last piece of pumpkin pie.
+So now we can go back to a time when the worst disagreement was over who gets the last piece of pumpkin pie.